 It is only in Africa that you can learn certain things—like how elephants call each other by name, that gazelles dance when they are happy and that Karen Blixen wore two hats because she believed the strong African sun would harm her brain—and truly appreciate them.
 Reading books and hearing stories from friends brought East Africa to life for me, but also inspired me to see if for myself and for that I am forever grateful to those storytellers.

-Have you ever been to Africa?
+Have you ever been on an African safari?
 What stood out to you on your visit?